cIAmAShape/NGPTesting/intro-to-bash/README.md

 echo ${str4%%are*}  #Cuts off all string past (and including) substring "are"
 ```

 You may have noticed that for printing strings to screen, we have been using the `echo` command.
 Bash does actually have another method called `printf`, which *differs in usage*.
-In general, `echo` always appends a newline to the end of each print string it prints and is used mostly for simplier print tasks (as it lacks many of the robust formatters found in `printf`).
+In general, `echo` always appends a newline to the end of each print string it prints and is used mostly for simpler print tasks (as it lacks many of the robust formatters found in `printf`).
 On the other hand, `printf` does **not** append a newline at the end of each printed string.
 It leaves all forms of formatting up to the coder and is *much more robust* for formatting complicated prints.
 Some examples of how to use `printf` can be found [here](https://linuxconfig.org/bash-printf-syntax-basics-with-examples).

 TODO: Basics OR and AND string searching (grep/regex) !!!

 ### Case-Esac

 Similar to the if/else block, bash also has a `case` statement.
-This is similar to a `switch` statement found in C, C++, and other compilied language (the Python equivalent is the `match-case` statement).
+This is similar to a `switch` statement found in C, C++, and other compiled languages (the Python equivalent is the `match-case` statement).
 It is great for handling pattern-based cases for specific scenarios.
-Unlike the if/else block in bash, each case is seperated by *two semicolons (;;)*.
+Unlike the if/else block in bash, each case is separated by *two semicolons (;;)*.

 Let's take a look at this example code '05-string-manipulation/'which asks the user for a number grade and returns a letter (this is based off the American school system grading scale.
 Apologies if this is confusing to any readers who are not from the US.)